-Medicor Imaging partnered with the University of Florida College of Dentistry in the summer of 2005 to implement a solution that would bring digital
+Medicor Imaging partnered with the University of Florida College of Dentistry to implement a solution that would bring digital

 imaging in all the clinics together, including the school's five satellite clinics located across the state.